zduny/nespi-rs/README.md

 ```

 ## disclaimer
-This project is in no way affilated with the Retroflag brand/company.
+This project is in no way affiliated with the Retroflag brand/company.

 ## see also
 [Retroflag](https://retroflag.com/)